 You should also gather and preserve as much evidence from the accident scene as possible.
 For instance, you should take photos of anything that you might have tripped over or slipped on.
 If you are trying to take photographs to document the lighting conditions in the area of your fall, always check to make sure your camera’s flash is turned off first.
 Finally, always make sure you get the contact information of any eyewitnesses to your fall.

 Filing an accident or incident report with the owner or occupier of the property can be important as well because it ensures that the owner occupier will have a record of your fall.
 It is important to note that many businesses may refuse to provide a copy of such incident reports, even when you were responsible for filling out the form in the first place.
 To avoid this problem, remember to snap a picture of the completed form before you turn it in.

 Although filling out incident reports can be a tedious, time-consuming process, keep in mind that you are not only protecting yourself by taking the time to make a report, but others as well.
 By filing your report, you are creating a record of the fact that owner/occupier has been notified of the hazardous condition existing on the premises, which will help to protect future customers as well.
 Likewise, an investigation of your case may reveal that several slip and falls have been reported due to the same lighting problem – but the property owner or occupier failed to take action in order to make the premises safe.

 Get Help from an Atlanta Slip and Fall Attorney

-The sooner you get in touch with an experienced Atlanta slip and fall lawyer at James M. Poe, P.C., the sooner we can begin an investigation of your case – including examining whether negligent lighting caused your incident.
+The sooner you get in touch with an experienced Atlanta slip and fall lawyer at The Poe Law Firm, the sooner we can begin an investigation of your case – including examining whether negligent lighting caused your incident.
 You can count on us to make sure your rights are protected and that all options available to you for seeking just compensation are fully explored and pursued.
 Contact us today for a free consultation.